respectableWizard/docker-horizen-masternode/README.md

 Docker image that runs the horizen daemon which can be turned into a masternode with the correct configuration.

+This docker node need 2 volumes mounts.

+One to let's encrypt to cert dir
+One to store the blockchain

 # TODO
 Quick Start
 -----------